 6. Assess and Improve the Program Regularly

 At the end of the program, all participants should fill out a quick, one-page survey about what they thought about the program.
-This feedback will be critical for improving the next iteration of the program and may reveal valuable insights about critical topics like company culture and employee conduct, among others.
+This feedback will be critical for improving the program's next iteration and may reveal valuable insights about critical topics like company culture and employee conduct, among others.

 How BBSI Helps Businesses with Mentorship Programs

-HR teams looking to adopt mentorship programs as a strategic tactic for onboarding, growth, retention, cultural change, or leadership may find the setup process intimidating.
+HR teams looking to adopt mentorship programs as a strategic tactic for onboarding, employee engagement, retention, cultural change, or leadership may find the setup process intimidating.
 BBSI can help.